 Boasting a unique casual elegance that doesn’t completely lose the West Coast excitement, La Jolla is one of the many jewels of San Diego.
 The community is just across the Mission Channel from Mission Beach, and only minutes away from Pacific Beach.
 The community itself is somewhat calmer than its neighbors, making it the perfect place to go out bustling during the day and return home to relax at night—or the other way around, if you prefer!
-We offer a variety of La Jolla vacation rentals, including cottages.
+We offer a variety of La Jolla vacation rentals, including condos and cottages.
 So, browse through the La Jolla beach rentals offered by 710 Beach Rentals, and find the perfect houses for rent in San Diego CA for your vacation today!

 Book Our La Jolla Vacation Rentals Below:86